haisheng-zhang/teacher-admin/README.md

     npm test

 ##### Run integration test (with Postman)
-    npm integration or script or postman?
+    you'd run the postman script (mentioned above) as integration test

 ## Design

 ###### Overview
-This is a typical web service, where is no much surprice in design.
+This is a typical web service, where there is no much surprise in design.
 The logic structure in the project is designed this way:

 ***routes*** serves as both route and controller (receive request, dispatch, compose response and send back to client)
-***service*** serves as a middle layer to handle the bisiness logic, flow, input check and data massage, etc.
+***service*** serves as a middle layer to handle the business logic, flow, input check and data massage, etc.
 ***model*** connects to Database with MySql dialect support

-###### NodeJs Modules
+###### NodeJs dependency odules

 - express: as web server framework
 - mysql: Database connection and operation
 - jest: run unit test

 ##### Deployment architecture
 ***Application server***: hosting NodeJs and applicatoin